infernojs/inferno-website/src/docs/guides/animations.md

 The package `inferno-animation` provides a base class and helper methods that implement these to allow you to easily convert components to animated components.
 See the API docs for inferno-animation.

 When mounting animated components that in turn contain animated components only the outer most animation will be triggered.

+Inferno also supports global animations.
+These allow you to animate a component between positions on two different "pages".
+Technincally this means they don't have the same parent element.
+The logo on the [Inferno website](https://infernojs.org/) is a global animation.

 Your animated component will look something like this: